This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

 Learn how to create an engagement.

-The process of creating an analysis involves the following key steps:
+The analysis process involves the following key steps:

 - Import a chart of accounts.